jidongxiao/CSCI1200-DataStructures/labs/debugging/README.md

-# Lab 3 — Memory Diagrams, Testing, and Debugging
+# Memory Diagrams, Testing, and Debugging

 For this lab, you must use a terminal.
 Do not use IDEs for this lab.